Staff from Under Armour and students from two local schools set oyster cages at a local dock. Photo by CBF Staff

 How is it done?

 - To grow oysters, CBF staff assists each participant in the construction of the best growing system (cages, floats, etc) to fit their location.
-The gardener also receives several thousand seed oysters.
+The gardener also receives spat-on-shell seed oysters.

 - Gardeners grow their oysters in the cages for about a year until the oysters are about one to two inches long.